Tessa’s Recipe Rundown

 Tips for Removing Angel Food Cake from the Pan

-Once cooled completely, carefully run a long thin flexible knife or spatula around the edges of the cake to loosen it from the pan.
+Once cooled completely, carefully run a long, thin, flexible knife or spatula around the edges of the cake to loosen it from the pan.
 Gently lift the removable bottom out of the base of the pan.
 Gently remove to a serving plate.

 - Homemade whipped cream (recipe below!)

-- Dusting of powdered sugar
+- A simple dusting of powdered sugar

-- Salted caramel sauce
+- Caramel sauce

 - Butterscotch sauce